Kolkata: Economy

 Kolkata is the commercial and financial hub of East and Northeast India and home to the Calcutta Stock Exchange.
 It is a major commercial and military port, and is one of five cities in eastern India (alongside Bhubaneswar, Guwahati, Imphal, and Kushinagar) to have an international airport.
 Once India's leading city, Kolkata experienced a steady economic decline in the decades following India's independence due to steep population increases and a rise in militant trade-unionism, which included frequent strikes that were backed by left-wing parties.
 From the 1960s to the late 1990s, several factories were closed and businesses relocated.
 The lack of capital and resources added to the depressed state of the city's economy and gave rise to an unwelcome sobriquet: the "dying city".
 The city's fortunes improved after the Indian economy was liberalised in the 1990s and changes in economic policy were enacted by the West Bengal state government.
-Recent estimates of the economy of Kolkata's metropolitan area have ranged from $150 to $250 billion (PPP GDP), and have ranked it third-most productive metro area of India.
+Recent estimates of the economy of Kolkata's metropolitan area have ranged from $150 to $250 billion (PPP GDP), and have ranked it Fourth-most productive metro area of India.

 Flexible production has been the norm in Kolkata, which has an informal sector that employs more than 40% of the labour force.
 One unorganised group, roadside hawkers, generated business worth ₹87.72 billion in 2005.
 As of 2001, around 0.81% of the city's workforce was employed in the primary sector (agriculture, forestry, mining, etc.); 15.49% worked in the secondary sector (industrial and manufacturing); and 83.69% worked in the tertiary sector (service industries).
 As of 2003, the majority of households in slums were engaged in occupations belonging to the informal sector; 36.5% were involved in servicing the urban middle class (as maids, drivers, etc.) and 22.2% were casual labourers.
 About 34% of the available labour force in Kolkata slums were unemployed.
 According to one estimate, almost a quarter of the population live on less than ₹27 per day.